-All Financial Aid SAP notifications will be sent in two ways: a letter will be sent to the candidate at their home address and an e-mail will be sent to their LMU e-mail address.
+All Financial Aid Satisfactory Academic Progress notifications will be sent in two ways: a letter will be sent to the candidate at the home address and an e-mail notification will be sent to his/her LMU e-mail address.
+These notifications will be sent no later than four weeks after the end of the academic term reviewed.